nancy-codes/summarysofar/about.markdown

 title: About
 permalink: /about/
 ---

 Hi!
 My name is Nancy Lee.
-I am a software developer, mostly working in Ruby, Rails and Python.
-I care about simple design patterns, test-driven development, and robust documentation.
-I am also keen on exploring machine learning, neural nets and other cool projects.
-In a screen-free world, I love to walk, write, and take pictures of rare and exotic plants.
+I started my coding journey with Ruby/Ruby on Rails in 2019 from <a href="https://turing.edu/">Turing School of Software and Design</a> (based in Denver, Colorado).
+Now, working as a fullstack developer, I'm exploring a handful of languages and frameworks, including React/TypeScript, Nest, and Python/Flask.
+Simple design patterns, test-driven development, and robust documentation are three keywords that guide my development practice and exercise.